Shepherd-Core - Config-Models

 field V_intermediate_max_mV: Annotated[float, FieldInfo(annotation=NoneType, required=True, metadata=[Ge(ge=0), Le(le=10000)])] = 10000

-⤷ boost converter shuts off
+⤷ threshold for shutting off boost converter

 Constraints: